bekencorp/armino/docs/bk7237/en/examples/audio/i2s_demo.rst

 1、Function overview
 --------------------
-	The I2S demo supports the transmission of audio signals under different I2S configurations.
+	The I2S demo supports the master sending data and the slave receiving data in different working modes.

 2、Code path
 --------------------